UOSnetwork/uos.docs/uosBPubuntu.md

 ## Introduction <a name="introduction"></a>

-This document will guide you through spinning up a Block Producer Node on the UOS testnet.
+This document will guide you through spinning up a Block Producer Node on the U°OS testnet.

 As this is a testnet, here's a couple of things you need to know beforehand:

-* The UOS developers are currently registering Block Producers manually.
-You will need to contact the UOS developers on Telegram with your preferred account name and public keys.
+* The U°OS developers are currently registering Block Producers manually.
+You will need to contact the U°OS developers on Telegram with your preferred account name and public keys.
-* Your account name generated when signing up at [https://u.community/](https://u.community/) won't work for the UOS Block Producer registration.
+* Your account name generated when signing up at [https://u.community/](https://u.community/) won't work for the U°OS Block Producer registration.
 You will need to come up with a different one and provide it to us.

 For this guide, we are using a fresh Ubuntu 16.04 (xenial) running in Singapore.